 - BA, magna cum laude, Psychology, minors Anthropology & Religious Studies, University of Delaware

-Dr. Eric Garland, PhD, LCSW is Presidential Scholar, Associate Dean for Research, and Professor in the University of Utah College of Social Work, Director of the Center on Mindfulness and Integrative Health Intervention Development (C-MIIND), and Associate Director of Integrative Medicine in Supportive Oncology and Survivorship at the Huntsman Cancer Institute.
+Dr. Eric Garland, PhD, LCSW is Distinguished Endowed Chair in Research, Associate Dean for Research, and Professor in the University of Utah College of Social Work, Director of the Center on Mindfulness and Integrative Health Intervention Development (C-MIIND), and Associate Director of Integrative Medicine in Supportive Oncology and Survivorship at the Huntsman Cancer Institute.
 Dr. Garland is the developer of an innovative, multimodal mindfulness-based intervention founded on insights derived from cognitive, affective, and neurobiological science, called Mindfulness-Oriented Recovery Enhancement (MORE).
-As Principal Investigator or Co-Investigator, he has received nearly $40 million in research grants from a variety of prestigious entities including the National Institutes of Health (NIH), the Department of Defense (DOD), and the Patient Centered Outcomes Research Institute (PCORI) to conduct translational research on biopsychosocial mechanisms implicated in stress and health, including randomized controlled trials of MORE as a treatment for prescription opioid misuse and chronic pain conditions.
-In recognition of his expertise in mindfulness research, in 2012 Dr. Garland was named Fellow of the Mind and Life Institute, the world’s premier, multidisciplinary organization for the scientific study of contemplative practices.
-Dr. Garland currently serves as the Chair of the Research Working Group of the national Academic Consortium for Integrative Medicine and Health.
-Dr. Garland has had over 130 scientific articles and book chapters published in respected, peer-reviewed outlets, and he currently serves as Associate Editor for the journal Mindfulness.
+As Principal Investigator or Co-Investigator, he has received over $65 million in research grants from a variety of prestigious entities including the National Institutes of Health (NIH), the Department of Defense (DOD), and the Patient Centered Outcomes Research Institute (PCORI) to conduct translational research on biopsychosocial mechanisms implicated in stress and health, including randomized controlled trials of MORE as a treatment for prescription opioid misuse and chronic pain conditions.
+In recognition of his national expertise in mindfulness research, in 2019 Dr. Garland was appointed by NIH Director Francis Collins to the Multidisciplinary Working Group of the NIH HEAL (Helping to End Addiction in the Long Term) Initiative.
+Dr. Garland served as past Chair of the Research Working Group of the national Academic Consortium for Integrative Medicine and Health.
+Dr. Garland has had over 185 scientific articles and book chapters published in respected, peer-reviewed outlets, and he currently serves as Associate Editor for the journal Mindfulness.
 To complement his expertise in clinical research, Dr. Garland is a licensed psychotherapist (LCSW) with more than a decade of clinical experience working with persons suffering from addictive behaviors, mood disorders, traumatic stress, chronic pain, and psychosomatic conditions.
 He has provided mindfulness-based therapy, cognitive-behavioral therapy, and clinical hypnosis for these patients across a wide range of integrative medicine and mental health settings.

 - Garland EL, Bryan CJ, Nakamura Y, Froeliger B & Howard MO (2017).
 Deficits in autonomic indices of emotion regulation and reward processing associated with prescription opioid use and misuse.
 Psychopharmacology.
 Vol. 234, 621-629.
 Published, 12/01/2017.